 I would like to express my extended gratitude to these professors for serving on my Dissertation Committee.
 Their invaluable suggestions and comments during our meetings were totally helpful, while there were always there to respond to me questions.
 You helped me to grow academically, professionally, and personally.
 You made me feel welcome in USA.

 My research would be not so productive without the fruitful discussions and help from the two Post-docs involved in the same research in detoxification of chemical warfare agents.
-Dr. Javier Arcibar-Orozco and Dr. Marc Florent, I thank you for making my research life more productive.
+Dr. Javier Arcibar-Orozco and Dr. Marc Florent, thank you for making my research life more productive.
 Our co-authorships will always connect us as chemists, but more importantly as friends.

 Karifala Kante also made my everyday experiments faster.
 The lab was always perfectly organized and he was addressing immediately everything needed to move forward with the experiments.
 During every stressful personal situation, he was close to me as my eldest friend.
 Your voice will be always in my mind when I will listen to Sean Paul.
 The help from Dr. Mykola Seredych during my first steps in the lab is also deeply appreciated.
-Dr. Jorge Morales introduced me in the world of electron microscopy and I would like to sincerely thank him for his willingness to teach me how to obtain high quality images.
+Dr. Jorge Morales introduced me in the world of electron microscopy and I would like to sincerely thank him for his willingness to teach me how to obtain high quality TEM and SEM images.

 I was always enjoying and gaining knowledge about optics and quantum chemistry during the sort-breaks with Dr. Jeff Secor.